-- (1) Provide start-up funds for programs and services that provide community alternatives for individuals currently residing in the State's mental health, developmental disabilities, and substance abuse services institutions. - (2) Facilitate the State's compliance with the United States Supreme Court decision in Olmstead vs. L.C. and E.W.

-(3) Facilitate reform of the mental health, developmental disabilities, and substance abuse services system.
+- (1) Provide start-up funds and operating support for programs and services that provide more appropriate and cost-effective community treatment alternatives for individuals currently residing in the State's mental health, developmental disabilities, and substance abuse services institutions. - (2) Facilitate the State's compliance with the United States Supreme Court decision in Olmstead v.
+L.C. and E.W. - (3) Facilitate reform of the mental health, developmental disabilities, and substance abuse services system and expand and enhance treatment and prevention services in these program areas to remove waiting lists and provide appropriate and safe services for clients. - (4) Provide bridge funding to maintain appropriate client services during transitional periods as a result of facility closings, including departmental restructuring of services. - (5) Construct, repair, and renovate State mental health, developmental disabilities, and substance abuse services facilities."